Signals of $W'$ and $Z'$ bosons at the LHC in the $SU(3) \times SO(5) \times U(1)$ gauge-Higgs unification: Introduction

 Another specific feature of the GHU B-model is the appearance of the two step phase transitions at $T\sim 2.6$~TeV and $T=163$~GeV~\cite{Funatsu:2021gnh}.
 At sufficiently high temperature, the effective potential has a minimum at $\theta_H=\pi$.
 The two phases $\theta_H=0$ and $\theta_H=\pi$ become degenerate at $T\sim m_\text{KK}$, where the two phases have $SU(2)_L\times U(1)_{Y}$ and $SU(2)_R\times U(1)_{Y'}$ symmetry, respectively.
 As the temperature becomes lower, the $\theta_H=0$ state becomes the true vacuum and a first-order phase transition from $\theta_H=\pi$ to $\theta_H=0$ takes place at $T \sim 2.6$~TeV.
 This transition is called the left-right phase transition.
 At $T=163$~GeV, the electroweak symmetry breaking (EWSB) occurs and the Higgs boson acquires a vacuum expectation value (VEV).
 This electroweak phase transition is found to be weakly first order.

 In this paper, the $pp \to l\nu$ and $pp \to l^+l^-$ ($l=e,\mu$) processes in the GHU A-model and B-model at the LHC are studied.
 Because significant differences between observables in the SM and those in the GHU models at the ILC are predicted~\cite{Funatsu:2017nfm,Funatsu:2019ujy,Funatsu:2020haj}, effects of $W'$ and $Z'$ bosons are expected to be significant at the LHC as well.
-Experimental results for these processes at the LHC at $\sqrt{s}=13$ TeV with up to 140 fb$^{-1}$ data have been published~\cite{ATLAS:2019erb,ATLAS:2020yat,ATLAS:2019lsy,CMS:2021ctt}.
-The constraint on the A-model is updated and found that $\theta_H\lesssim0.08$ and $m_\text{KK}\gtrsim9.5$~TeV.
-The constraint on the B-model is found that $\theta_H<0.10$ and $m_\text{KK}>13$~TeV.
+The decay widths of these KK gauge bosons are large because of the large couplings to fermions.
+As a consequence, $W'$ and $Z'$ bosons appear not as narrow peaks but as broad resonances in cross sections.
+Collider signals for these $W'$ and $Z'$ bosons with large decay widths are not studied well, and will be studied in this paper.
+Experimental results for the $pp \to l\nu$ and $pp \to l^+l^-$ processes at the LHC at $\sqrt{s}=13$ TeV with up to 140 fb$^{-1}$ data have been published~\cite{ATLAS:2019erb,ATLAS:2020yat,ATLAS:2019lsy,CMS:2021ctt}.
+The constraint on the A-model is updated and is given by $\theta_H\lesssim0.08$ and $m_\text{KK}\gtrsim9.5$~TeV.
+The constraint on the B-model is given by $\theta_H<0.10$ and $m_\text{KK}>13$~TeV.
 At $\sqrt{s}=14$~TeV with the luminosity 300~fb$^{-1}$, the discovery significance of the $pp \to e^+e^-$ process in the A-model is 6.49 for $m_\text{KK}=9.5$~TeV, and the discovery significance of the $pp \to e\nu$ process in the B-model can be maximally 5.08 for $m_\text{KK}=15$~TeV and can be 1.64 for $m_\text{KK}\simeq18$~TeV.
 At the future High Luminosity LHC (HL-LHC)~\cite{Azzi:2019yne,Cepeda:2019klc,CidVidal:2018eel}, the discovery significance of the $pp \to e\nu$ process in the B-model can be maximally 1.61 for $m_\text{KK}\simeq22$~TeV.

 The paper is organized as follows.
 In Sec.~2, the outline of the GHU A-model and B-model is introduced.
 In Sec.~3, definitions of differential cross sections are given.
 In Sec.~4, we evaluate differential cross sections for $pp \to l\nu$ and $pp \to l^+l^-$ processes and constrain the parameters from the experimental results at the LHC Run 2.
 In Sec.~5, the predictions for future LHC experiments are shown.
-Section~6 is devoted to summary and discussions.
+Section~6 is devoted to a summary and discussions.